Apply to MC

-Viola Dacus, mezzo-soprano, has performed regionally as a recitalist as well as in opera and oratorio venues.
-She has performed with such organizations as Baton Rouge Opera, Ohio Light Opera, Mississippi Opera, Mississippi Symphony Orchestra, Meridian Symphony Orchestra, members of the Louisiana Philharmonic, and the Manhattan Philharmonic in a performance of Verdi's Requiem at Carnegie Hall.
-She has performed concerts throughout the Southeast as well as in Israel, Jordan, and Greece.
-With the Mississippi Symphony Orchestra in 2011 she performed Reflections in the Mirror of Childhood, a song cycle composed for her by award winning composer James Sclater.
-More recently she has performed Benjamin Britten's Phaedra with the Mississippi Symphony Orchestra, The Old Maid and the Thief with Mississippi Opera, Handel's Messiah, multiple performances of In the Still of the Night: Songs of Cole Porter, Brahm's Liebeslieder Waltzes on the James S. Sclater Chamber Series at MC, and as mezzo-soprano soloist for the New York premiere of Dan Forrest's Requiem for the Living at Carnegie Hall, presented by Distinguished Concerts International New York (DCINY).
+Viola Dacus, mezzo-soprano, has performed regionally as a recitalist, as well as in opera and oratorio venues with such organizations as Baton Rouge Opera, Ohio Light Opera, Mississippi Opera, Mississippi Symphony Orchestra, Meridian Symphony Orchestra, members of the Louisiana Philharmonic, and the Manhattan Philharmonic in a performance of Verdi's Requiem at Carnegie Hall.
+She has sung concerts in Israel, Jordan, and Greece in addition to concerts throughout the Southeast.
+With the Mississippi Symphony Orchestra she has sung Mahler's Ruckert Lieder, Benjamin Britten's Phaedra, and Reflections in the Mirror of Childhood, a song cycle composed for her by award winning composer James Sclater.
+Recent engagements include multiple performances of In the Still of the Night: Songs of Cole Porter, mezzo-soprano solos for the New York premiere of Dan Forrest's Requiem for the Living at Carnegie Hall, the world premiere of James Sclater's Summer Solstice at Night on the James S. Sclater Chamber Music Series, and selections from Reflections in the Mirror of Childhood with the Metro Chamber Orchestra.
+Upcoming engagements include Cavalleria Rusticana with Mississippi Opera; Vivaldi's Gloria in Jackson, MS; Dan Forrest's Requiem for the Living in Brookhaven, MS; Songs of James Sclater in Hattiesburg, MS; Brahms's Two Songs for Alto and Viola with the Mississippi Chabre Music Guild; and a return to Carnegie Hall for Forrest's Requiem for the Living, presented by Distinguished Concerts International New York (DCINY).